rhcarvalho/redgreen/README.md

 will rerun the test command every time a file changes, updating the background color accordingly.

-You can specify a different test command as arguments:
+You can specify a different test command by passing positional arguments:

 ```console
 $ redgreen go test